AlanFoster/alanfoster.github.io/src/pages/workshops/linux/workshop-goals/index.markdown

 #### Workshop Goals

-At the end of this workshop you will learn how to use the linux environment
+At the end of this workshop you will learn how to use a Linux environment

+* Brief context and history of Unix/POSIX/GNU/Linux
+* Common command line utility tools
+* The Shell language
+* The file system
+* Recipes